runtimeverification/rdao-smc/README.md

 *Please note that this is work-in-progress, and the model is currently being actively developed.*

 *Still to come:*
-1. *Dynamic validator sets*
-2. *VDF Model*
+1. *VDF Model*
-3. *Properties + analysis*
+2. *Properties + analysis*
-4. *Expanded documentation*
+3. *Expanded documentation*

 *This is part of work being done at Runtime Verificaiton Inc.*

 ## Model Basics
 The model uses a representation of actors in rewriting logic, in which each uniquely identifiable actor models either a physical entity (like a validator node) or a virtual one (such as an attacker controlling a set of validators) and reacts to incoming messages by updating its internal state, emitting new messages and/or spawning new actors.
 The model is **real-time**, where the time domain is modeled by the field of reals, and every event is timestamped.

-The model currently uses one time unit to model a time slot in the RANDAO process.
-Therefore, a proposers list of size '#PROP-SIZE' means that a game round will consume exactly `#PROP-SIZE` time slots.
+The model uses one time unit to model a time slot in the RANDAO process.
+Therefore, a proposers list of size `#PROP-SIZE` means that a game round will consume exactly `#PROP-SIZE` time slots.
+Initially, the state of the protocol is bootstrapped with a validator set of size #VINITSIZE, of which `#VPINITSIZE` validators randomly selected as proposers.
+The RANDAO contract and the validators are all initialized with pseudo-randomly generated seeds.
+While the protocol executes, an incoming validator (which could be attacker-controlled) may join the RANDAO process and become available to participate in the next round of the game.

-Although the RANDAO process is mostly deterministic, there are a few important sources of non-determinism, which are captured by the model:
+Although the RANDAO process itself is mostly deterministic, there are a few important sources of non-determinism, which are captured by the model:

 1. In each game round, (honest) proposers generate new random seeds for future rounds of the game in which they participate.
+Furthermore, new validators may join the network (and some of which may be compromized by the attacker).
 2. Uncertainty in attacker behavior is probabilistically captured, based on a suitable attack model.
 3. Environment uncertainties, such as transmission delays and network failures, are also captured with probabilities, governed by reasonable assumptions that can be made about the environment.